stjordanis/ncnnRay/README.md

 - https://github.com/QuantScientist/ncnnRay

 ## Requirements:
-* Windows 10 and Microsoft Visual C++ 2019 16.4, Linux is not supported at the moment.
+* tested only on Windows 10 and Microsoft Visual C++ 2019 16.4
 * NVIDIA CUDA 10.2 + Vulkan SDK .
 I did not test with any other CUDA version.
-* ncnn
+* ncnn  (downloaded automatically)
-* 64 bit only.
+* Tested on 64 bit only device.
 * CMake 3.18
-* RayLib GUI
+* rayLib GUI (downloaded automatically).

 # Building using CMake